voatarc/voatarc/README.md

 # voatarc

-Project to gather posts and comments from a Voat subverse for archival purposes.
+Project to gather submissions and comments from a Voat subverse for archival purposes.

 ### Installation